It Pays to Pay Attention to Your Brokerage Account Statements

 NASAA Investor Advisory: Understanding Broker-Dealer Fees

-To receive the latest FINRA Investor Alerts and other important investor information sign up for FINRA's The Alert Investor newsletter.
+To receive the latest FINRA Investor Alerts and other important investor information sign up for FINRA's Investor Insights newsletter.